vikingeducation/project_todo_twilio/README.md

 end
 ```

-In the process of creating this suite of simple single-purpose, I discovered that `Task` and `TaskSet` had some redundant methods.
+In the process of creating this suite of simple single-purpose methods, I discovered that `Task` and `TaskSet` had some redundant methods.
 I took this opportunity to pull them out into `TaskShared` module, and then include that module in the other two models.

 ```ruby
 # app/models/task.rb